-Section 19.110
+Section 19.11

-- A. The parties agree to utilize certain surveys to for compare relative wage rates, longevity type payment, and internal equity grade level determinations for comparisons between City bargaining unit employees with and those in local similar industry positions and towns within the Tulsa area and in cities of comparable size which shall be conducted at least every two years. - B. The parties agree that the comparable cities to be included in this market survey are Austin, Texas; Fort Worth, Texas; Kansas City, Missouri; Tucson, Arizona; Nashville, Tennessee; Omaha, Nebraska; St. Louis, Missouri; Oklahoma City, Oklahoma; Wichita, Kansas; and Dallas, Texas.
+A. The parties agree to utilize surveys for wage rates, longevity pay, and internal equity comparisons between City bargaining unit employees and those in similar industry positions within the Tulsa area and in cities of comparable size which shall be conducted at least every two years.

+- B. The parties agree that the comparable cities to be included in this market survey are Austin, Texas; Fort Worth, Texas; Kansas City, Missouri; Tucson, Arizona; Nashville, Tennessee; Omaha, Nebraska; St. Louis, Missouri; Oklahoma City, Oklahoma; Wichita, Kansas; and Dallas, Texas.
 The survey will utilize certain benchmark positions to be identified each year to assist in comparing relative wage rates, longevity, and internal equity determinations. - C. Input from the Union will be sought by the City prior to gathering the survey information. - D. The parties agree this survey provision shall not be prospectively applied so as to mechanically dictate a particular wage or grade level for any position.
-Other factors to be considered include but are not limited to information regarding minimum and maximum pay steps, weighted average wages paid, relative differences in the cost of living between locations based on the ACCRA-COLI index, and the unique characteristics of the City of Tulsa, including but not limited to operational priorities, available and projected revenues, and other administrative salary and equity concerns.

-E. The parties agree that the City will conduct and make a reasonable attempt to complete such a survey prior to November 1st each year.
-The parties further agree that the City will provide a draft summary of market wage position to the Union at least two (2) weeks prior to December 1st and to be considered complete the summary by December 15th.
+Other factors to be considered include but are not limited to information regarding minimum and maximum pay steps, weighted average wages paid, relative differences in the cost of living between locations based on the ACCRA-COLI index, and the unique characteristics of the City of Tulsa, including but not limited to operational priorities, available and projected revenues, and other administrative salary and equity concerns. - E. The parties agree that the City will conduct and make a reasonable attempt to complete such a survey prior to November 1st each year.
+The parties further agree that the City will provide a draft summary of market wage position to the Union at least two (2) weeks prior to December 1st and complete the summary by December 15th.
 The parties will meet and confer after completion of such a survey on the information obtained.